 Is 22 Good or Bad?

 Generally, 22 out of 25 is considered good.
-Even so, “good” is relative.
-It sits in the upper‑80 % range, which most people interpret as solid performance.
+That said, “good” is relative.
+And it sits in the upper‑80 % range, which most people interpret as solid performance.
 In a high‑stakes exam, you might aim higher; in a casual survey, it’s probably more than enough.

 Can You Convert It to a Percentage?

 Absolutely.
 Divide 22 by 25, then multiply by 100.
-Here's the thing — that gives you 88 percent.
+That gives you 88 percent.
 The conversion is simple, but remember that the percentage only tells part of the story without the original scale’s context.

 How Does It Compare to Other Ratings?